ilyaplunk/ilyaplunk/README.md

 Hello!

+:earth_asia: I live in Russian Federation, Saint Petersburg

- :school: I'm currently studying in the Master's program [Data Analysis for the State and Society](https://spb.hse.ru/en/ma/daps/) at the Higher School of Economics.
+:school: Currently studying in the Master's program [Data Analysis for the State and Society](https://spb.hse.ru/en/ma/daps/) at the Higher School of Economics

+:books: I study mathematical statistics, machine learning, and sociology

 ---